Do you know how to survive a volcanic eruption?

 I know, not the best answer or what you want to hear.
 But it’s true.
 You’re in for a world of chaos if you’re in the radius of an eruption.

 If you’ve ever seen Dante’s Peak, you might know what I mean.
-But since you’re here, you probably want a better answer on how to prepare and survive a volcanoes wrath.
+But since you’re here, you probably want a better answer on how to prepare and survive a volcanic explosion.

 First, go through this SlideShare, it contains some basic information and guidelines about volcanoes.